Assisting Clients in the Capital District

 Symptoms of food and waterborne illness include nausea, vomiting, stomach cramping, diarrhea, and dehydration.
 These symptoms may appear within 24 hours or weeks after exposure depending on the nature of the infection.
 In people with impaired or compromised immune systems, including pregnant women, infants, children and the elderly, severe medical problems may result, such as hemolytic-uremic syndrome (HUS), and, in the worst cases, lead to death.

 Albany Food Poisoning Lawyers for Illness or Injury Litigation

-Dreyer Boyajian LaMarche Safranko LLP has a track record of helping victims of food poisoning and waterborne illness.
+Dreyer Boyajian LaMarche Safranko has a track record of helping victims of food poisoning and waterborne illness.
 Uncovering safety problems and holding food and water service providers responsible requires the skill and personal attention of an Albany litigation attorney with knowledge of the different disease-causing pathogens; experience working with experts in the fields of infectious diseases, epidemiology, microbiology, biochemistry and immunology; and awareness of applicable industry standards of care and governmental health regulations.
 Our attorneys handle claims on behalf of individuals as well as outbreaks affecting thousands of victims.